Jaide Stepter Baynes: Early life

 Stepter was born to Keith and LaTanya Sheffield.
 Her mother, LaTanya, is a retired Olympic hurdler and her coach.
 She attended Canyon del Oro High School in Oro Valley, Arizona.
 She set a state record in the 300 metres hurdles at the Chandler Rotary Invitational with a time of 42.18.
 She then set a personal-record and new state-record at the Arizona state championships with a time of 42.01.
 She won three individual state titles to help lead her team to a second-place finish at the 2012 Arizona state meet.
 Following the season she was named the 2012 Arizona Gatorade Female Track & Field Athlete of the Year.

 Junior career

-She ran track and field for USC in college, where she was a nine-time All-American and set five school records in the 400m hurdles, 400m outdoor and indoor, as well as the 4 × 400 m relay in both the outdoor and indoor seasons.
-She was a three-time Pac-12 champion in the 400m hurdles and was named the 2016 Pac-12 Track & Field Scholar-Athlete of the Year.
+She ran track and field for USC in college, where she was a nine-time All-American and set five school records in the 400 m hurdles, 400 m outdoor and indoor, as well as the 4 × 400 m relay in both the outdoor and indoor seasons.
+She was a three-time Pac-12 champion in the 400 m hurdles and was named the 2016 Pac-12 Track & Field Scholar-Athlete of the Year.